The Differences Between MFIs and NBFCs in India

 What are NBFCs?

-Non-Banking Financial Companies (NBFCs) are financial institutions that provide a wide range of financial services, including loans, asset financing, leasing, and investment products, but they do not hold a full banking license.
-NBFCs provide a diverse set of customers, including individuals, small businesses, and large corporations, offering them access to financial products that may not be readily available through traditional banking channels.
+Non-banking financial Companies (NBFCs) are financial institutions that aim to provide a wide range of financial services like loans, asset financing, leasing, and investment products, but they do not hold a full banking license.
+It provides financial services not only to individuals but also to small businesses and large corporations, giving them a gateway to financial products that may not be readily available through traditional banking channels.

-As per the Reserve Bank of India (RBI) Act, 1934, NBFCs are defined as financial institutions that engage in activities such as lending, investing, and asset financing, without accepting demand deposits like banks do.
-NBFCs must maintain a minimum level of net owned funds and are subject to regulatory oversight by the RBI.
-While they are not allowed to issue cheques or demand drafts like banks, NBFCs play a significant role in bridging the credit gap, particularly in sectors underserved by traditional banks.
+As per the Reserve Bank of India (RBI) Act, 1934, NBFCs are defined as financial institutions that engage in activities such as lending, investing, and asset financing without accepting demand deposits as banks do.
+NBFCs must maintain a minimum level of net-owned funds and are subject to regulatory oversight by the RBI.
+While NBFCs are not allowed to issue cheques or demand drafts like traditional banks in India, they play a significant role in bridging the credit gap between individuals and enterprises, especially in the areas and sectors that are underserved by traditional banks.

 Regulatory Framework